 Research also shows that whiteboarding communicates a more memorable sales message than most slide presentations.

-77% of companies use PowerPoint for sales pitches, so how do you stand out?
+Most sales reps use slides for sales presentations, so how can you stand out?
 Consider grabbing a marker and whiteboarding your story.

 Why Should Sales Reps Be Whiteboarding?